whatisnuclear/website/_posts/2025-05-23-regulatory-reforms-nuclear-wants.md

 <div class="row">
 <div class="col-md-8" markdown="1">

 Everyone says nuclear power is over-regulated.
-With word of the big nuclear EOs looming, I spent a few weeks talking to people in the nuclear industry to find out which reforms they thought would be most helpful, and which they were nervous about.
+With word of the big nuclear Executive Orders looming, I spent a few weeks talking to people in the nuclear industry to find out which reforms they thought would be most helpful, and which they were nervous about.
 Here are the top 12.

 1:🌳 **Keep fixing NEPA**.
 We should default to Environmental Assessments instead of Environmental Impact Statements on sites with previous or generic EIS from